mindspore-lab/mindone/examples/stable_diffusion_xl/tools/model_conversion/README.md

 # Model Conversion between Mindspore and Torch Inference

-We provide scripts of the checkpoint conversion between `.safetensors` and `.ckpt` format.
+We provide scripts of the checkpoint conversion between `.safetensors`  from Torch and `.ckpt` format from MindSpore.
 For training or inference in Mindspore, we use the pre-trained weights from hugging face and convert them to `.ckpt` format.
 Please refer to [the preparation part of GETTING_STARTED.md](https://github.com/mindspore-lab/mindone/blob/master/examples/stable_diffusion_xl/GETTING_STARTED.md#convert-pretrained-checkpoint) for details.
-After finetuning in Mindspore, we can convert the checkpoints back for torch inference as well.
+After finetuning in Mindspore, we can convert the checkpoints back for Torch inference as well.

 The tutorial shows how to run inference in the official SDXL repo, [generative-models](https://github.com/Stability-AI/generative-models), with Mindspore checkpoints.
 Please refer to this [tutorial](https://github.com/mindspore-lab/mindone/blob/master/examples/stable_diffusion_xl/tools/lora_conversion/README.md) if running in diffusers.